atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 It should be repeated that no looksmaxxer is older than 25.
 The most extreme, in fact, are all teenagers.

 There are a few distinctly-identifiable forms of looksmaxxer/BP content on Tik Tok.
 Two come from the influencers themselves.
 There's stream clips, which often involve following the looksmaxxers on a night out.
 You get to see them attempt to bag every woman in a Miami club, which they only do successfully between 33 and 50% of the time.
-This is usually because they end up saying something so repugnantly assholeish, creepy, and/or racist that even their fanbase is forced to recognize it, though never as a legitimate failure of understanding of social mores or women on the looksmaxxers' part.
-Rather, anything
+This is usually because they end up saying something so assholeish, creepy, and/or racist that even their fanbase is forced to recognize it, though never as a legitimate failure of understanding of social mores or women on the looksmaxxers' part.
+Rather, any repugnancy will be attributed to them just trolling or intentionally testing the

 More casual streams involve a BP influencer sitting at his desk, answering fan questions about looksmaxxing (while maybe getting blown at his desk).
 This ties into the health grifts, videos in which